Inmate Advocacy Project

 - Affirming emotional support and friendship through our pen pal project

 - Upon release, these folks can take advantage of the resources provided by our other programs, such as inTRANSitions and Trans Employment Project

 TEP is currently working with the Department of Corrections in 3 states, and we’re working hard to expand our reach.
 If you know a Trans person who is incarcerated and needs help, please reach out to [email protected]

-The idea for TEP’s Pen Pal Project was conceived after we noticed that almost all of our incarcerated clients mentioned a desire to have someone in their life who could be affirming and supportive.
-We heard that call and spent 5 months building a pen pal project that launched on September 1st, 2021.
+The idea for TEP’s Pen Pal Project was conceived after we noticed that almost all of our incarcerated clients mentioned a desire to have someone in their lives who could be affirming and supportive.
+We heard that call and spent five months building a pen pal project that launched on September 1st, 2021.

 If you’re interested in signing up to be a pen pal for an incarcerated Trans person, click the link below

 See How Your Words Affect An Incarcerated Trans* Outlook